Home » India » Delhi » Amrit Udyan

 Visitor Guidelines (Allowed & Restricted Items)

 At Gate No. 35, the guard’s voice carried clearly: “Digital pass mobile par ready rakhiye, paper print ki zaroorat nahi hai.”
 I quickly pulled out my phone, and the line moved faster.
-This is where being prepared saves time.
+This is where being prepared saves both time and unnecessary waiting.

 1. 📌 Before You Enter